DreamEp/MySurvivorClone/README.md

 	collision.call_deferred("set", "disabled", false)
 ```

-## 6. Create an ennemy spawner :
+## 6. Create an enemy spawner :

-We don't need anymore our child node ennemy to be related to our world.
+We don't need anymore our child node enemy to be related to our world.

 - Create a 2Dscene node EnemySpawner
 - Add a timer